-In this article, we will show you how to easily bulk move posts to categories and tags in WordPress.
+In this article, I will show you how to easily bulk move posts to categories and tags in WordPress to clean up your website fast.

 Why Bulk Move Posts to Categories and Tags in WordPress?